UniDi/UniDi/CONTRIBUTING.md

-# Contributing to UniDi
+# Contribute to the UniDi project

-:+1::tada: **First off, thank you for considering to contribute to UniDi.** :tada::+1:
+*Thank you for considering to contribute to UniDi.**

-The following is a set of guidelines for contributing to UniDi and its packages, which are hosted in [UniDi](https://github.com/UniDi/) on GitHub.
+The following is a set of guidelines for contributing to UniDi and its extensions, which are hosted in [UniDi](https://github.com/UniDi/UniDi) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Table of Contents